 Cash includes balances with banks.
+Bank borrowings are considered to be financing activities.
 Any bank indebtedness is covered with the Company's overdraft protection in the amount of \$30,000.

 (e) Business combinations

 The Company uses the acquisition method of accounting to account for business combinations.
 The consideration transferred is the fair values of the assets transferred, the liabilities incurred and the equity interests issued by the Company.
 The consideration transferred includes the fair value of any asset or liability resulting from a contingent consideration arrangement.
 Acquisition-related costs are expensed as incurred.
 Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are measured initially at their fair values at the acquisition date.